the-turing-way/.github/CODE_OF_CONDUCT.md

 In situations where an individual community member acts unilaterally, they must inform the committee as soon as possible, and report their actions for review within 24 hours.

-## 4.2 Less-Urgent Situations
+## 5.2 Less-Urgent Situations

-Upon receiving a report of an incident, the CoC committee will review the incident and determine, to the best of their ability:
+Upon receiving a report of an incident, the Code of Conduct committee will review the incident and determine, to the best of their ability:

 - whether this is an ongoing situation
 - whether there is a threat to anyone's physical safety